jzimbel/adventofcode-go/README.md

 $ adventofcode-go <year> <day>
 ```

 If the input for the solution you're trying to run hasn't already been saved, the program will try to download it from the Advent of Code site first.
 If this is your first time downloading an input, you'll be asked to provide your unique session id.
-It's held in a cookie named `session` saved by the site--you can view it using your browser's dev tools or a number of cookie-viewing browser extensions.
+It's held in a cookie named `session` saved by the site—you can view it using your browser's dev tools or a number of cookie-viewing browser extensions.

 ## Test it
 ```sh